rhine3/audiomoth-guide/README.md

 ## Cite this work

-Rhinehart, T. A. (2019).
+Rhinehart, Tessa A. (2019).
 AudioMoth: a practical guide to the open-source ARU.
 GitHub repository: https://github.com/rhine3/audiomoth-guide